Tchaikovsky’s wisdom for artists with depression

-The Russian composer sheds light on his journey with depression in newly released letters, giving those of us with creative and depressive tendencies hope, perspective, and a sense of comradery.
+His words give those of us with creative and depressive tendencies hope, perspective, and a sense of camaraderie.

 The relationship between creativity and depression entails a lengthy history, as so many of those who have been labeled “genius" were (and continue to be) plagued by bouts of sorrow, grief, and self-hatred.
 Among those in this category is Pyotr Ilyich Tchaikovsky, the Russian composer whose glorious symphonies have touched millions globally for the past century and a half.
 Now his letters are catalogued in a new book edited by Rosa Newmarch called The Life and Letters of Pyotr Ilyich Tchaikovsky.